candiepih/alx-higher_level_programming/0x10-python-network_0/README.md

 The following task files were used to test understanding on various concepts:-

+All the bash scripts use curl to perform various tasks

 [0-body_size.sh](./0-body_size.sh)

 Bash script that takes in a URL, sends a request to that URL, and displays the size of the body of the response